fsi-open/property-observer/README.md

 }
 ```

-The whole magic behind mapping propery names to getters/setters (if necessary) is done by symfony/property-access under the hood.
+The whole magic behind mapping property names to getters/setters (if necessary) is done by symfony/property-access under the hood.